getcanoe/canoe/README.md

 Canoe uses the `MAJOR.MINOR.PATCH` convention for versioning.
 Any release that adds features should modify the MINOR or MAJOR number.

 ## Contributing to this project
-Anyone and everyone is welcome to contribute.
+Anyone and everyone is welcome to contribute, just join us on [discord](https://discord.gg/ecVcJM3) and ask away!

 ## License
 Canoe is released under the MIT License.
 Please refer to the [LICENSE](https://github.com/gokr/canoe/blob/master/LICENSE) file that accompanies this project for more information including complete terms and conditions.